 Duraseal Stain Colors

-Our builder recommended using a Duraseal stains.
+Our builder recommended using Duraseal stains.
 Duraseal is owned by the same company as Minwax.
 Duraseal offers quite a few more stain colors and takes less time to cure.
-You can find this at Walmart, Home Depot, or use their store locator to find out where to buy Duraseal stain.
+You can find this on Amazon, Walmart, or use their store locator to find out where to buy Duraseal stain.

 When it came time for us to pick out a hardwood floor stain color, I was told the stain color “Neutral” might be something I liked.